-Weight loss is not always a linear process, and it's perfectly natural for you to lose weight in fits and starts.
-Usually, if you stick with the program for a few more days—or even weeks, in some cases—your weight loss will resume.
-You may just need some minor adjustments to get the scale moving in the right direction again.
-Here are some things you can do to hopefully push past this plateau:
+Weight loss is not always a linear process, its perfectly natural for you to lose weight in fits and starts.
+Usually if you stick with your program for a few more days - even weeks, in some cases - your weight loss will resume.
+Break through the weight loss plateau with some minor adjustments to get the scale moving in the right direction again

 If these don't make the scale budge for a month, you're truly on a plateau.
 Frustrating as it is, the only way to outsmart it is to wait it out.
 Continue to eat right and follow the other advice above, and your body (and your scale) will eventually comply.

 To be a genuine plateau, the pause in weight loss must meet the following criteria: